Beige: Desert sand

 The color desert sand may be regarded as a deep shade of beige.
 It is a pale tint of a color called desert.
 The color name "desert" was first used in 1920.

 In the 1960s, the American Telephone & Telegraph Company (AT&T) marketed desert sand–colored telephones for offices and homes.
 However, they described the color as "beige".
 It is therefore common for many people to refer to the color desert sand as "beige".

 Ecru

 Originally in the 19th century and up to at least 1930, the color ecru meant exactly the same color as beige (i.e. the pale cream color shown above as beige), and the word is often used to refer to such fabrics as silk and linen in their unbleached state.
 Ecru comes from the French word écru, which means literally "raw" or "unbleached".

 Since at least the 1950s, however, the color ecru has been regarded as a different color from beige, presumably in order to allow interior designers a wider palette of colors to choose from.

 Khaki

 Khaki was designated in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.

 The first recorded use of khaki as a color name in English was in 1848.

-Light French beige

-Light French beige is the color called beige on the pourpre.com website, a color list widely popular in France.